 How to become a school nurse

-If you are a qualified registered nurse or midwife you may be able to do a specialist community public health nurse (Master's) degree apprenticeship.
+If you are a qualified registered nurse or midwife, you might be able to do a specialist community public health nurse degree apprenticeship.

-This typically takes 18 months to complete as a mix of 50 percent workplace learning and 50 percent academic study at an accredited university.
+This usually takes a year and 6 months to complete and is a mix of learning at work and academic study at an accredited university.

 You'll usually need: